defi-wonderland/handbook/sites/ef/docs/kohaku/relayers.md

 This architecture represents a fundamental improvement over relayers.
 It's trustless, decentralized through the Shared Mempool, and composable with other privacy primitives.
 The key insight is that account abstraction isn't just about better UX—it's a fundamental privacy tool when combined with zero-knowledge proofs and network-layer privacy.

-For more details on ERC-4337, see the [official documentation](https://docs.erc4337.io/).